Al Eschbach

-Al Eschbach is an American radio personality.

-He has had a radio program on WWLS radio since 1985.
+Al Eschbach is an American radio personality who has had a radio program on WWLS radio since 1985, with the exception of a brief stint on Kansas City's KCMO-AM in the early 1990s.

 Early life and education

-He was raised in Jersey City, New Jersey.

-He went to Seton Hall Prep for high school and then University of Oklahoma.
+Raised in Jersey City, New Jersey, he went to Seton Hall Preparatory School for high school and then University of Oklahoma.

 Career

 In 1976, he started his career as the sports director at KTOK in Oklahoma City.

 Awards and honors

 He was inducted into the Oklahoma Journalism Hall of Fame in 2020.